Lucius-White/kids2cooks/src/recipes/steak.md

   - Ball chilli
   - Olive Oil
 instructions:
-  - Cut off excess fat on the beef but not too much.
-(Optional, you don't need to if you dont want to)
+  - Cut off excess fat on the beef but not too much (although you don't need to if you like the fat parts).
   - Set the stove top temperature to the 8th degree and place the pan on top of it.
   - After two minutes, add a quarter cup of olive oil.
   - Then, after three minutes, place your steak on the pan.